 Westminster Cathedral

-Westminster Cathedral is known as the Cathedral of the Precious Blood, and at the end of the Victorian period it replaced A. V. Pugin's St George's Cathedral, which became the foremost Roman Catholic church not only in the capital, but also in the country.
-In preparation for the design of what was by far the most important of his commissions, John Francis Bentley spent several months in Italy.
-The result was the construction of a neo-Byzantine cathedral rather than a Gothic Revival style.
+Westminster Cathedral is known as the Cathedral of the Precious Blood, at the end of the Victorian period it replaced the Cathedral of St. George A. V. Pugin, which became the leading Roman Catholic Church not only in the capital, but also in the country.
+In preparation for the design of the building, by far the most important of his commissions, John Francis Bentley spent several months in Italy.
+The result was the construction of a neo-Byzantine cathedral, rather than in the Gothic Revival style.

-After the religious upheaval of the Reformation, Catholic worship was either completely prohibited or severely limited.
-It was not until the late 19th century that Catholics were allowed to worship freely in Britain and the Catholic Church was officially restored in Britain.
-The created Catholic hierarchy wanted to have a mother church for the religion.
-In 1884, land was acquired in Westminster on the site of Tothill Fields Bridewell prison.
+After the religious upheavals of the Reformation, Catholic worship was either completely banned or severely restricted.
+It was not until the end of the 19th century that Catholics were allowed to freely practice religious rites in the UK, and the Catholic Church was officially restored in the UK.
+The established Catholic hierarchy wanted to have a mother church for religion.
+In 1884, land was purchased in Westminster on the site of Tothill Fields Bridewell Prison.

 Byzantine charm

-Construction of Westminster Cathedral began in 1895, and it opened its doors in 1903.
-Architect John Francis Bentley did not live to see the opening ceremony; he died in 1902.
+The construction of Westminster Cathedral began in 1895, and it opened its doors in 1903.
+Architect John Francis Bentley did not live to see the same opening ceremony, he died in 1902.
 However, what he created lives on as one of the most striking and impressive examples of neo-Byzantine architecture in Europe.
-Westminster Cathedral impresses with its colorful brickwork, tall and attractive bell tower, decorated with an interior in accordance with the Byzantine traditions of mosaics and marble.
+Westminster Cathedral impresses with its colored brick construction, tall and attractive bell tower, and decorated interior in accordance with Byzantine mosaic and marble traditions.

-One of the historical monuments is the Church of St. John Southworth in the Chapel of St. George and the English Martyrs.
-Southworth was executed for his Catholic faith at Tyburn in 1654.
+One of the historical monuments is the church of St. John Southworth in the chapel of St. George and the English Martyrs.
+Southworth was executed for his Catholic faith in Tyburn in 1654.
 His body was brought to the cathedral in 1930.
-In the same chapel is the last carving made by Eric Gill, depicting Jesus Christ on the cross surrounded by saints Thomas More and John Fisher.
+In the same chapel is the latest carving made by Eric Gill, depicting Jesus Christ on the cross surrounded by Saints Thomas More and John Fisher.

 Tomb of the Bishops

-The Chapel of Saints Gregory and Augustine contains the tomb of Bishop Richard Challoner (1691-1781), who is famous for founding schools and charities for the poor.
+The chapel of Saints Gregory and Augustine houses the grave of Bishop Richard Challoner (1691-1781), who is known for founding schools and charities for the poor.
 His translation of the Old and New Testaments remained the standard English translation for English Catholics for 200 years.
-Challoner escaped assassination in the anti-Catholic Gordon Riots of 1780.
-In the same chapel is the tomb of Cardinal George Basil Hume (1923-1999), who served as the ninth Bishop of Westminster Cathedral from 1976.
+Challoner escaped assassination during the Gordon anti-Catholic riots in 1780.
+The same chapel houses the grave of Cardinal George Basil Hume (1923-1999), who served as the ninth bishop of Westminster Cathedral since 1976.

 The Cathedral of the Precious Blood or Westminster Cathedral is recognized as the 50th largest church in the world in terms of internal area (5,017 m2), accommodating up to 3,000 people.
-In Shekhar Kapur's film Elizabeth: The Golden Age, the scenes set in El Escorial were filmed in Westminster Cathedral, adding to its appeal.
+In Shekhar Kapoor's film Elizabeth: The Golden Age, the scenes set in El Escorial were shot in Westminster Cathedral, which adds to its appeal.